Cleaning vinyl boat seats from dirt and stains can make a huge difference to the overall look and feel of your vessel.

 This exposure causes the seats to crack and the color to fade.

-To help solve this, get a UV Protective Spray and spray it onto the seats.
+To help solve this, get a UV Protective Spray and spray it onto the marine seats.

-This spray will help prevent color fading and cracks in the seats.
+This spray will help prevent color fading, aging and cracks from forming in the seats due to sun damage.

 Spray UV Protective spray onto the vinyl seats to prevent seat cracking, color fading and protect against the sun damage.